If you are looking for Screwfix Interview Questions, you have come to the right place.

 7. How would you deal with an upset customer?

-8. Tell us about a time you went above and beyond for a customer?
+8. Can you tell us when you went above and beyond for a customer?

-• Customers love when you go above and beyond for them which will, in turn, generate more business.
-Try and think of a time you went above and beyond for a customer.
-For example, when I was a server at a restaurant we did not have a particular dessert in the restaurant.
-Luckily the restaurant next door had it and I was able to get it for the customer.
+- Customers love it when you go above and beyond for them, which will, in turn, generate more business.
+Think of a time you went above and beyond for a customer.
+For example, when I was a server at a restaurant, we did not have a particular dessert.
+Luckily, the restaurant next door had it, and I got it for the customer.

-• Here’s another example: in my last job I worked at a fast-food chain.
-There was a senior citizen at the restaurant and he had finished his meal.
-It started to rain and he was worried, as he did not have an umbrella.
+- Here’s another example: I worked at a fast-food chain in my last job.
+There was a senior citizen at the restaurant, and he had finished his meal.
+It started to rain, and he was worried because he did not have an umbrella.
 Luckily, I had an umbrella, so I walked him to his car, sheltering him from the rain.

 9. Why is customer service so important?